-Hiring the right lawyer for a criminal case can be the difference between achieving a satisfactory outcome, and a result that can tear your life apart.
+Hiring the right Brisbane and Gold Coast criminal lawyers for a criminal case can be the difference between achieving a satisfactory outcome, and a result that can tear your life apart.

 Just because you know someone and trust them, doesn’t mean they are qualified to handle your specific matter.
 Likewise, you don’t want to work with someone who is capable, but unethical.

 Here are some points to finding the right person to work with: